rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 The notion of such an aggregator is not explicit in the RATS architecture.
 In practice, however, supply chains are complex and multi-layered.
 Supply chain sources can include silicon manufacturers, device manufacturers, firmware houses, system integrators, service providers and more.
-In practical terms, an Attester is likely to be a composite entity, formed of components from across such supply chains.
+In practical terms, an Attester is likely to be a complex entity, formed of components from across such supply chains.
 Evidence would be likewise structured, with contributions from different segments of the Attester's overall anatomy.
-A Verifier for such Evidence may find it convenient to contact an aggregator as a single source of truth for endorsements.
+A Verifier for such Evidence may find it convenient to contact an aggregator as a single source of truth for Endorsements and Reference Values.
 An aggregator would have intelligence about the Attester's complete anatomy and supply chain.
 It would have the ability to contact all contributing supply chain actors for their individual Endorsements and Reference Values, before collecting them into a cohesive set, and delivering them to the Verifier as a single, ergonomic package.
 In pure RATS terms, an aggregator is still an Endorser or a Reference Value Provider - or, more likely, both.
 It is not a distinct role, and so there is no distinctly-modeled conveyance between an aggregator and a Verifier.
 However, when consuming from an aggregator, the Verifier may need visibility of the aggregation process, possibly to the extent of needing to audit the results by inspecting the individual inputs that came from the original supply chain actors.
-CoSERV addresses this need, and caters equally for both aggregating and non-aggregating supply chain sources.
+CoSERV addresses this need, catering equally for both aggregating and non-aggregating supply chain sources.

 To support deployments with aggregators, CoSERV allows for flexible trust models as follows.